dylanbarrett-analytics/nba-2024-25-utilizing-roles/README.md

 ## **Notebook 05: Merge 2024-25 Game Logs & 2024-25 Season Averages**

 Before the analysis, I wanted to make sure that all player USG% and PRA values were appropriately aggregated.
 For each player's season, should I take the average of all USG% values across all games?
 Or should I use the season-level USG% that Basketball-Reference already calculated?

 I decided to use the latter so that every player was anchored to a single, stable USG% value, avoiding any game-to-game fluctuations.

-Therefore, these Basketball-Reference season-level values were merged with the player game logs.
+Therefore, these Basketball-Reference season-level values were merged into the player game logs DataFrame.

 > Before the merge took place, there was a player name issue since the player game logs (from NBA API) had some names that differed from the Basketball-Reference names.
 For example, in NBA API, the name is Pacôme Dadiet, but in Basketball-Reference, the name appears as Pacome Dadiet (without an accent).
-In order for the merge to work, all names must be exactly the same, so I decided to use the NBA API names.
+For the merge to work, all names must be exactly the same, so I decided to use the NBA API names.
 >
-> After exporting all names from both sources, I manually scanned through all 569 names across 2 text files, and found 22 names that didn't match.
+> After exporting all names from both sources, I manually scanned through all 569 player names across 2 text files, and found 22 names that didn't match.
 These names were "cleaned" so that all 569 names matched.
-Finally, the merge was successful.
+Then a successful merge occurred.

 ---